jgunn987/promise/README.md

 Dependencies
 ============
 A handler may depend on the results of other handlers.
-To ensure a handler is not called more than once it is recommended to cache results into the ```result``` field.
+To ensure a handler is not called more than once it is recommended to cache results into the current context.
 For example
 ```
-function fieldName(c, params, result) {
+function fieldName(c, params, context) {
-  return result.fieldName = result.fieldName ||
+  return context.fieldName = context.fieldName ||
     { fieldName: params.fieldName.toString() };
 }
 ```
 It is recommended that ```Promise.all``` is used to reference other dependant handlers.
 For example;
 ```
-function serializeFullName(c, params, result) {
+function serializeFullName(c, params, context) {
-  return result.fullName = result.fullName ||
+  return context.fullName = context.fullName ||
     Promise.all([
-      serializeFirstName(c, params, result),
+      serializeFirstName(c, params, context),
-      serializeLastName(c, params, result)
+      serializeLastName(c, params, context)
     ]).then(function (r) {
       return { fullName: r[0].firstName + ' + ' + r[1].lastName };
     });